omazapa/root/documentation/users-guide/FittingHistograms.md

    ROOT::Fit::FillData(data, h1);
 ```

-The list of possible options available is the following
+The list of possible fit options available is the following:
 ``` {.cpp}
    ROOT::Fit::DataOptions opt;
    opt.fIntegral = true;      // use integral of bin content instead of bin center (default is false).